Clod/qore-server/README.md

 # Creating an HTTP API with Ktor

-This repository is the code corresponding to the hands-on lab [Creating HTTP APIs](https://ktor.io/docs/creating-http-apis.html).
+This repository is based on the code corresponding to the hands-on lab [Creating HTTP APIs](https://ktor.io/docs/creating-http-apis.html).

+It has been modified to use SSL

+The location of the keystore file (named test.jks) con be overriden by defining the environmental variable JKS_PATH

+Windows:

+    PS> $Env:JKS_PATH="D:\home\Kotlin\ktor-http-api-sample-main\"

+Linux:

+    $ JKS_PATH=/home/clau (Creo una Shell variable)
+    $ export JKS_PATH (Creo el ENV variable)